-- $E_t$ is the incremental efficiency gain (or loss) in Financial Year t of the Access Arrangement Period; - $F_t$ is the forecast operating expenditure in Financial Year t of the Access Arrangement Period; - $A_t$ is the actual operating expenditure in Financial Year t of the Access Arrangement Period; - $F{t-1}$ is the forecast operating expenditure in Financial Year t-1 of the Access Arrangement Period; and - $A{t-1}$ is the actual operating expenditure in Financial Year t-1 of the Access Arrangement Period.' - (e) The incremental efficiency gain (or loss) for Financial Year 2029-30 will be calculated as:
+- E_t is the incremental efficiency gain (or loss) in Financial Year t of the Access Arrangement Period; - F_t is the forecast operating expenditure in Financial Year t of the Access Arrangement Period; - A_t is the actual operating expenditure in Financial Year t of the Access Arrangement Period; - F{t-1} is the forecast operating expenditure in Financial Year t-1 of the Access Arrangement Period; and - A{t-1} is the actual operating expenditure in Financial Year t-1 of the Access Arrangement Period. - (e) The incremental efficiency gain (or loss) for Financial Year 2024-25 will be calculated as:

-$$(F{2029-30} - A{2029-30} ) - (F{2028-29} - A{2028-29})$$
+$$(F{2024-25} - A{2024-25} ) - (F{2023-24} - A{2023-24})$$

-where actual operating expenditure in the Financial Year 2029-30 is to be estimated using the following equation:
+where actual operating expenditure in the Financial Year 2024-25 is to be estimated using the following equation:

-$$A{2029-30} = F{2029-30} - (F_b - A_b) + non - recurrent efficiency gain_b$$
+$$A{2024-25} = F{2024-25} - (F_b - A_b) + non - recurrent efficiency gain_b$$ and where:

-$A{2029-30}$ \ is the estimate of operating expenditure for Financial Year 2029-30;
+$A{2024-25}$ is the estimate of operating expenditure for Financial Year 2024-25;

-$F{2029-30}$ is the forecast operating expenditure for Financial Year 2029-30;
+$F{2024-25}$ is the forecast operating expenditure for Financial Year 2024-25;

-Fb is the forecast operating expenditure for the base year used to forecast operating expenditure in the access arrangement period commencing 1 July 2030;

-$A_b$ is the actual operating expenditure for the base year used to forecast operating expenditure in the access arrangement period commencing 1 July 2030; and
+- F_b is the forecast operating expenditure for the base year used to forecast operating expenditure in the access arrangement period commencing 1 July 2025; - A_b is the actual operating expenditure for the base year used to forecast operating expenditure in the access arrangement period commencing 1 July 2025; and

-$non-recurrent\ efficiency\ gain_b$ is the adjustment made to $A_b$ used to forecast operating expenditure in the access arrangement period commencing 1 July 2030 to account for operating expenditure associated with one-off factors.
+$non-recurrent\ efficiency\ gain_b$ is the adjustment made to A_b used to forecast operating expenditure in the access arrangement period commencing 1 July 2025 to account for operating expenditure associated with one-off factors.

-- (f) For the avoidance of doubt: - (i) the incremental efficiency gain (or loss) for Financial Year 2030-31 will be carried over for 5 years and be calculated with reference to the actual operating expenditure for Financial Year 2029-30 and not $A{2029-30}$ \; and
+- (f) For the avoidance of doubt: - (i) the incremental efficiency gain (or loss) for Financial Year 2025-26 will be carried over for 5 years and be calculated with reference to the actual operating expenditure for Financial Year 2024-25 and not $A{2024-25}$ ; and

-Access arrangement JGN's NSW gas distribution networks 1 July 2025 - 30 June 2030
+Access arrangement JGN's NSW gas distribution networks 1 July 2020 - 30 June 2025

 - (ii) the incremental efficiency gains (or losses) are carried over from Financial Year to Financial Year in real dollars to ensure that these gains (or losses) are not eroded by inflation.
-The price indices used in this calculation are to be consistent with those used to forecast operating expenditure for the access arrangement period commencing 1 July 2030. - (g) Increments or decrements from the summation of incremental efficiency gains or losses calculated in accordance with the approved incentive mechanism in the Access Arrangement Period will give rise to an additional 'building block' in the calculation of the Total Revenue amounts for each Financial Year of the subsequent access arrangement period. - (h) The following costs will be excluded from the operation of the efficiency carryover mechanism: - (i) UAG Costs; - (ii) not used; - (iii) debt raising costs; - (iv) the Safeguard Mechanism costs that appear in operating expenditure and are recovered through the reference tariff variation mechanism true-up; - any operating expenditure allocated or attributed to Ancillary Reference Services; - (vi) movements in provisions related to operating expenditure; - (vii) any abolishment service costs included as Transportation Reference Services operating expenditure; - (viii) operating expenditure for supporting customers experiencing vulnerability; - (ix) any cost category that is not forecast using a single year revealed cost approach in the access arrangement period following this Access Arrangement Period (intended to commence 1 July 2030); and - (x) any cost that the AER determines to exclude from the operation of the efficiency carryover mechanism in the relevant period, which would not promote the National Gas Objective.

-For avoidance of doubt, the forecast operating expenditure amounts that are used as the basis for measuring efficiencies are equal to the approved forecast operating expenditure in the most recent JGN Revenue Model published by the AER from time to time (plus any other operating expenditure approved by the AER), subject to the exclusions set out in this clause 12.1(h).
+The price indices used in this calculation are to be consistent with those used to forecast operating expenditure for the access arrangement period commencing 1 July 2025. - (g) Increments or decrements from the summation of incremental efficiency gains or losses calculated in accordance with the approved incentive mechanism in the Access Arrangement Period will give rise to an additional 'building block' in the calculation of the Total Revenue amounts for each Financial Year of the subsequent access arrangement period. - (h) The following costs will be excluded from the operation of the efficiency carryover mechanism: - (i) UAG Costs; - (ii) licence fee costs that are accounted for in the calculation of the licence fee factor amount in clause 2.1 of Schedule 3 of this Access Arrangement; - (iii) debt raising costs; - (iv) Carbon Costs; - (v) the cost of any Relevant Tax; - (vi) any cost category that is not forecast using a single year revealed cost approach in the access arrangement period following this Access Arrangement Period (intended to commence 1 July 2025); and - (vii) any other cost that the Service Provider and the AER agree to exclude from the operation of the efficiency carryover mechanism. - (i) For avoidance of doubt, the forecast expenditure amounts that are used as the basis for measuring efficiencies are equal to the forecast operating cost for that Financial Year as shown in the table below, which exclude the costs listed in clause 12.1(h), adjusted for any Determined Pass Through Amounts: